Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word exponent: Local estimates for times when hamburgers are added

 \subsection{Regularity and large deviation estimates}

 In this section we will prove two (closely related) types of results, which sharpen the estimates which come from Proposition~\ref{prop-J^H-local}: estimates for the probability that $(J_m^H , L_m^H) = (k,l)$ when $k$ and $l$ are far from $m^2$ and $m$, respectively; and regularity estimates for the conditional law of $X_1\dots X_{J_m^H}$ given $\{(J_m^H , L_m^H) = (k,l)\}$.
+The starting point of our estimates is Proposition~\ref{prop-J^H-local} plus the following tail bound for the pairs $(J_m^H , L_m^H)$.

 \begin{lem} For $m\in\BB N$ and $R>0$, we have